-We at FaithBark Inc. see many people struggling with veterinary bills and other medical issues regarding their animals.
-While there are a few wonderful organizations that offer financial help, most are geared towards specific breeds or to dogs in rescue only.
-We decided to create an all breed assistance program to help pay for the smaller emergencies that could still mean life or death.
+We at FaithBark Inc. see many people struggling with veterinary bills and medical issues regarding their animals.
+While there are a few other wonderful organizations that offer financial help, most are geared towards specific breeds or to dogs in rescue only.
+We decided to create an all breed assistance program to help pay for emergencies that could mean life or death.
 And because the need is so great, we have also set up a program of individual fundraisers to pay for urgent medical care that is more expensive or is needed over a longer period of time, such as for chemotherapy.
-As funding will allow we will also help those who have rescued a dog that needs to be fixed but cannot afford to do so.
+As funding will allow we will also help newly rescued dogs that need vetting or to be fixed when the rescue or adopter cannot afford it.
 We know how quickly things can turn terribly wrong for your dog and we want to be there to help.
 This is the very reason we have named this program Bandit’s Bandaid.
-We are honoring a Pembroke Welsh Corgi named Bandit who unexpectedly passed away midway through a routine veterinary teeth cleaning.
+We are honoring a Pembroke Welsh Corgi named Bandit who unexpectedly passed away midway through a routine veterinary surgical procedure.

 WHAT IT IS

-Lindy Schwartz Emergency Fund – This fund is for healthcare and other emergencies for any breed of dog.
-The initial goal is to raise and maintain a balance of $10,000 in this fund so that applicants can have bills paid quickly in an emergency situation.
-Donations will be kept in a separate account under Faithbark Inc. As Faithbark grows, the goal of the fund may also grow.
+Lindy Schwartz Emergency Fund – This fund is for emergencies for any breed of dog.
+The goal has been to raise and then continue to maintain a balance of $10,000 in this fund so that applicants can be approved and have bills paid quickly in an emergency situation.
 If the amount required for an emergency exceeds the available funds, we will endeavor to raise the balance at that time.
-We will continue to raise money for the emergency fund so that we will be able to assist applicants with minimal delay.
+That said an applicant may be denied assistance even if they qualify, if funds are not available to help.

-Individual Fundraisers – Applicants whose dogs have more costly veterinary needs that are considered urgent but not immediately life threatening will be offered an individual fundraiser.
-Bandit’s Bandaid will put up a fundraising page with information about the dog’s medical needs, the fundraising goal, and information about the veterinary hospital so that donors will know where their donations will be used.
+Individual Fundraisers – Applicants whose dogs have more costly veterinary needs that are considered very urgent but not immediately life threatening may be offered an individual fundraiser.
+If approved for assistance, Bandit’s Bandaid will put up a fundraising page with information about the dog’s medical needs, the fundraising goal, and information about the veterinary hospital so that donors will know where their donations will be used.
 FaithBark will oversee the collection of the funds and will pay for veterinary care, physical therapy and medications directly.
-The owner of the dog is required direct the veterinary hospital(s) to add a Bandit’s Bandaid representative to their veterinary account so that all records can be reviewed prior to bills being paid.
-And the owner must assist with the promotion of their fundraiser by sharing it with family and friends and being available to respond to questions from potential donors.
+The owner of the dog is required to direct the veterinary hospital(s) to add a Bandit’s Bandaid representative to their veterinary account so that all recommended procedures and cost estimates can be reviewed and approved.
+An owner must also assist with the promotion of their fundraiser by sharing it with family and friends and helping us to respond to questions from potential donors.
 Additionally in order to assist more dogs, a general limit of $4,000 per fundraiser will be in place unless the Board of Directors determines that a higher amount is necessary for a specific dog.